hm-lang/core/proposals/functions.md

         Verb = "swim"
 ```

-This is particularly helpful for things like arrays:
+This is particularly helpful for return types like arrays, which are
+default initialized for you:

 ```
 Int[] getRange(Size)